Tanay200210/portfolio/README.md

 **Machine Learning Analysis Project on Gene Expression Data**

 I used gene expression dataset to implement classification models.
 This project was designed to study which classification model yields the best results.
 First, a PCA (Principal Component Analysis) was done and then models like KNN, Trees (with and without ensemble methods), Logistic Regression, SVM, LASSO, and finally, a Deep Learning Model were implemented.
 Logistic regression, LASSO, and SVM performed the best.
-(This was just a casual, learning project).
+(This was just a learning project).

 [Machine Learning Project](./Machine-Learning)